Patil2099/Smart-Answer-Evalution-/README.md

 Correct: This is when the submitted answer is judged to be fully correct.

 Close match: This is when the answer is judged to be close to the right answer, but not close enough to be marked correct.
-In this case, we want to send a hint to the user. e.g.
+In this case, we send a hint to the user. e.g.

 If the answer is “Mahatma Gandhi” but they submit “Mahatma Gaandhi”, it returns a hint like: “You’ve almost got the right answer, it’s just a few characters off.
 Check for typos or similar variations.”